frankstepanski/fullstack-coding-bootcamp/frontend/5-DOM/2-ajax/readme.md

 ### Using fetch

-The ```fetch()``` function is a new API for fetching resources.
+The ```fetch()``` function is the standard API for fetching resources.
 It's a global function, which means no creating new XHR objects or using outdated libraries like jQuery, and it vastly streamlines simple resource requests.

 ```JS
 fetch('https://api.github.com/repos/jquery/jquery/commits')